Ginny Simms: Television

 In 1951, Simms hosted a local television show on KTTV Channel 11 in Los Angeles that featured dance bands and talent from military bases around Southern California.

 Humanitarian work

 Simms entertained troops during World War II, and after the war, she continued to help servicemen.
 In 1947, a radio station's newsletter noted: "[N]ow she is helping provide new homes for them.
 Ginny is sponsoring the construction of 450 homes for vets in Los Angeles."

 Awards

 On June 5, 1993, a Golden Palm Star on the Palm Springs, California Walk of Stars was dedicated to Simms.

 Personal life

 Simms was married three times.
-Her first marriage (1945-1951) was to Hyatt Hotels founder Hyatt von Dehn, with whom she had two sons: David (born in July 1946) and Conrad (born December 27, 1949).
-Her second marriage (1951-1953) was to Bob Calhoun, and her third was to Republican former attorney general of Washington State Don Eastvold from June 22, 1962 until her death in 1994.
+Her first marriage (1945–1951) was to Hyatt Hotels founder Hyatt von Dehn, with whom she had two sons: David (born in July 1946) and Conrad (born December 27, 1949).
+Her second marriage (1951–1953) was to oil man Bob Calhoun, and her third was to Republican former attorney general of Washington State Don Eastvold from June 22, 1962, until her death in 1994.